slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 enum MetaFeatures: byte {
     Timestamp,
     TimeToLive,
-    RowType,
+    RowFlags,
 }

 table SsTableInfo {
     // ...

-    // the current encoding version of the data block
+    // The current encoding version of the data block
     format_version: uint;

-    // the metadata features that are encoded with each row, in declaration order in MetaFeatures
+    // The metadata features that are encoded with each row.
+These features will be encoded
+    // in order that they are declared in the MetaFeatures enum
     meta_features: [MetaFeatures];

-    // the time at which this SST was created
+    // The time at which this SST was created
     creation_timestamp: long;

+    // The minimum timestamp of any row in the SST
+    min_ts: long;

+    // The maximum timestamp of any row in the SST
+    max_ts: long;
 }
 ```